Canon 1300D vs SX50

 - More modern: Reflects 3 years and 5 months of technical progress since the SX50 launch.

-Advantages of the Canon PowerShot SX50 HS:
+Arguments in favor of the Canon PowerShot SX50 HS:

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Ready to shoot: Comes with an integrated lens, while the 1300D requires a separate lens.